reduxjs/reselect/README.md

 );
 ```

 We have introduced a prop named `maxTodos` to the `App` component.
-We would like to access `maxTodos` in `visibleTodosSelector` so we can make sure to not return more Todos than it specifies.
+We would like to access `maxTodos` in `visibleTodosSelector` so we can make sure that we do not return more Todos than it specifies.
 To achieve this we can make the following changes to `selectors/todoSelectors.js`:

 #### `selectors/todoSelectors.js`